MassimilianoRoccamena/SideChannelAttack/README.md

 You can define an *aidenv program* by writing an ***aidenv configuration*** *yaml* file:

-- the field *base.origin* can be used to specify the package of the *aidenv program*
+- the field *base.origin* can be used to specify the core package of the *aidenv program*
-- the field *base.prompt* can be used to specify the task inside the *aidenv program*
+- the field *base.prompt* can be used to specify the task inside the *aidenv program* core package
 - all other fields are specific configurations of each *aidenv environment*

 The following environmental variable are used by *aidenv*: